open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 pre-fetched or cached by messaging libraries or SDKs until they are forwarded to the caller.

-A single "Deliver" or "Receive" span can account for a single message, for multiple messages (in case messages are passed for processing as batches), or for no message at all (if it is signalled that no messages were received).
+A single "Deliver" or "Receive" span can account for a single message, for a batch of messages, or for no message at all (if it is signalled that no messages were received).
 For each message it accounts for, the "Deliver" or "Receive" span SHOULD link to the message's creation context.
 In addition, if it is possible the creation context MAY be set as a parent of the "Deliver" or "Receive" span.

 ## Messaging attributes